-The active ingredient in gabapentin capsules, USP is gabapentin USP, which has the chemical name 1-(Amino methyl)-cyclohexane acetic acid.

-The molecular formula of gabapentin is $C_9H{17}NO_2$ and the molecular weight is 171.24.
-The structural formula of gabapentin is:
+The active ingredient in gabapentin tablets, USP is gabapentin USP, which has the chemical name 1-(Aminomethyl)cyclohexaneacetic acid.
+The molecular formula of gabapentin is C_aH12NO2 and the molecular weight is 171.24.
+The

-Gabapentin USP is a white to off-white powder.
-It is freely soluble in water, 0.1 N sodium hydroxide and glacial acetic acid, slightly soluble in ethanol and insoluble in toluene The log of the partition coefficient (n-octanol/0.05M phosphate buffer) at pH 7.4 is -1.25.
-Each gabapentin capsules, USP contain 100 mg, 300 mg, or 400 mg of gabapentin USP and the following inactive ingredients: mannitol, pregelatinize starch and talc
+Gabapentin USP is a white to off-white crystalline solid.
+It is freely soluble in water and in alkaline and acidic solutions.
+The log of the partition coefficient (n-octanol/0.05M phosphate buffer) at pH 7.4 is -1.25.